virasak/angular-elm/README.md

 ##### JS to Elm

-If your Elm module has an inbound port like so:
+If your Elm Alert module has an inbound port like so:

     port severity : (Int -> msg) -> Sub msg

-Then your controller must have a property on it called `severity` that's an integer.
+Then your AngularJS alertController must have a property on it called `severity` that's an integer.

     this.severity = 0